 - are familiar with the regulations and national minimum standards for the type of establishment or agency you wish to register (these are listed at the bottom of this page)

-- have a Disclosure and Barring Service certificate for everyone who needs one (this includes all those who must submit an SC2 form) obtained online via the Capita website
+- have a Disclosure and Barring Service certificate for everyone who needs one (this includes all those who must submit an SC2 form) obtained online via the Ofsted DBS application

 - have all of your policies, documents and procedures in place as detailed in the service specific regulations and this guidance (these must relate to the establishment or agency you are applying to register)

-- have appointed a manager (please note that you must include his or her application to register with us as part of your application; if you do not, your application will be returned to you)
+- have appointed a manager (please note that you must include their application to register with us as part of your application – if you do not, your application will be returned to you)

 - have appointed a responsible individual, where necessary

 - have a completed health declaration booklet for everyone who needs one

-- have premises that meet any planning requirements and are ready to provide a service
+- have premises that meet any planning requirements and are ready to accommodate the proposed service

 Before you apply for registration, everyone who is completing an SC2 declaration and consent form must have obtained a DBS certificate.
 The certificate must be at an enhanced level with barring information.
 There is further reading in ‘Disclosure and Barring Service: guidance for children’s social care providers’.

 Everyone who needs a DBS certificate must either:

 - provide us with an enhanced DBS certificate carried out via another organisation and be a subscriber to the DBS update service

 For further information about the DBS update service go to the guide to registration for children’s social care services.

-Residential holiday schemes for disabled children can only apply using Ofsted application forms.
+Residential holiday schemes for disabled children should contact Ofsted first.

 Adoption support agencies, children’s homes, independent fostering agencies, residential family centres and voluntary adoption agencies can apply to register online.